 Size: Lauri 156

 Bindings: Burton Cartel Re:Flex

 Boots: Burton SLX and Burton Ion

 Riders: James and Jimbo

 Conditions: Mostly good and soft with some harder patches here and there.

 We had high expectations for the DC Tone mainly because of the Good Wood Award and the fact that we loved the DC MLF as much as the Good Wood crew did.
-We weren’t dissapointed but at the same time we didn’t feel that it blew us away like the DC MLF did.
+We weren’t disappointed but at the same time, we didn’t feel that it blew us away as the DC MLF did.
 So here is the review.

 On Snow Feel: Stable and fun without being catchy.
 This is great for one footing and flat basing and a fun board for riding around the mountain regular or switch.
 It can cruise or pick up speed and feel pretty comfortable at both.
 It didn’t feel dead but also didn’t feel lively either.
 It’s the kind of board that can butter and press as well as pick up some speed.